ArenKDesai/Aren-s-Notes/graphics aliasing.md

 This is the cause of **jaggies**, or jagged edges from a continuous object.
 For example, a line may turn into a staircase-looking set of squares.
 This is also the cause of **crawlies**, or the movement of those jaggies when the object or camera moves.
 Triangles could also get lost between pixels.
-The worst problem is **Moray Patterns
+The worst problem is **Moray Patterns** that arise when many of these issues compound to mess

 ## Anti-Aliasing
 T o